RaviChimmalgi/SubwayInterface/README.md

 ## Running the app:
 - App can be accessed easily accessed [here](http://ravichimmalgi.github.io/SubwayInterface/interface.html)
-- Download project and open interface.html in a browser.
+- Download the project and open interface.html in a browser.

 ## Issues:
 This is a front-end interface only.
 There is no back-end functionality.